notqmail/notqmail.org/roadmap.md

 - Focus for a while on automating sources of confidence:
     - Integrate [[!template id=pr number=225]] (the patch checker) into GitHub Actions
+    - Make sure _automatically_ that `Makefile` rules listing dependencies on local include files are accurate
     - [[!template id=pr number=189]] Turn up warnings in local builds, fix everything that doesn't break patches, ratchet CI `conf-cc` `-Wthis -Wthat` to match